 Dr. Green’s current research interests are in the areas of mental disability, its assessment and its effect on families, as well as the financing and delivery of mental disability care and services.
 His current research project is on the utilization of Family Systems Theory as a communication tool for health care professionals to use in communicating with the parents and families of mentally disabled children who suffer from chronic grieving and guilt.

 Alisha’s professional background is in health care management and community health education.
 She has worked at both Spectrum Health and Priority Health, and has been in health care for over a decade.
 Her experiences have been in safety education, quality improvement, life skills management, and marketing.
-Alisha has had a considerable amount of experience in diversity in health care, health literacy, and health care disparities.
-Along with her health care background, Alisha has worked with the Grand Rapids Public School system’s after school programming and service learning projects that were done in collaboration with various community organizations.
-She also worked with transitional housing programs for homeless individuals and families for Dwelling Place, Inc.
+Alisha has had a considerable amount of experience in health care diversity, health literacy, disease management and health care disparities.
+Along with her health care background, Alisha has worked with the Grand Rapids Public School system’s after school programming and service learning projects in collaboration with various community organizations.
+She has also worked with transitional housing programs for homeless individuals and families through Dwelling Place, Inc.

 Alisha earned a Bachelor’s Degree in Community Health Education, a Masters of Arts in Family and Consumers Sciences (Family Life Education), and is currently pursuing a Doctorate in Educational Leadership (Higher Education), all from Western Michigan University.
 Go Broncos!

-She has taught several of the courses in Allied Health Sciences, including: Introduction to Health Care, Health Care Research, Health Care Management, Medical Terminology and the Allied Health Capstone.
+She has taught several of the courses in Allied Health Sciences, including: Introduction to Health Care, Health Care Research, Health Care Management, Medical Terminology, Ethical and Legal Responsibilities in Health Care and the Allied Health Capstone.
 Additionally, she has developed the newly offered Global Health Care and Holistic Health Care courses.
 She also coordinates the internships for the program.
-Currently, Alisha is working on course development for Ethics in Health Care.
+Currently, Alisha is working in collaboration with GRAAHI (Grand Rapids African American Health Institute), on a mentoring program for underrepresented minority students in health professions programs.
 Along with her teaching responsibilities, Alisha is the Inclusion Officer for the College of Health Professions and an Inclusion Champion for the university.

-Her research interests center around diversity in health care, health care disparities, global health and recruitment and retention of minority students.
+Her research interests center on diversity in health care, health care disparities, global health and recruitment and retention of minority students.